krishaamer/green-filter-research/research/literature/ai.md

 -   Low attrition of the product?

+### Guided Sustainability {#guided-sustainability}

+-   Sustainability touches every facet of human existence and is thus an enormous undertaking.
+Making progress on sustainability is only possible if there’s a large-scale coordinated effort by humans around the planet.
+For this to happen, some technological tools are required.
+-   List of metrics that should be tracked to enable useful analytics.
+Ex: % of beach pollution, air pollution, water pollution (I had this idea while meditating).
+IIn essence, “green filter” is a central data repository not unlike “Apple Health for Sustainability”.
+-   Health and fitness category apps
+-   Using “green filter” you can get a personalized sustainability plan and personal coach to become healthy and nature-friendly
+-   There are many examples of combination of AI and human, also known as “human-in-the-loop”.
+For example health apps like Welltory, Wellue and QALY.
+Food delivery apps like Starship Robots who ask for human help when crossing the road.
+-   How would you rate your knowledge on sustainability?
+-   How would you rate your ability to put sustainability into practice?
+-   “Guided Sustainability refers to a concept of using technology, such as AI and machine learning, to help individuals and organizations make more sustainable decisions and take actions that promote environmental and social sustainability.
+This can include things like analyzing data on resource usage and emissions, providing recommendations for reducing the environmental impact of operations, or helping to identify and track progress towards sustainability goals.
+The goal of guided sustainability is to make it easier for people to understand their impact on the environment and to take steps to reduce that impact.”

 ### Community {#community}

 **Question: What does investing mean for you?
 NFTs, Crypto,** Stocks, Real-estate?
 If you have 1000 EUR, what will you buy?